powersync-ja/powersync.dart/packages/powersync/README.md

 ## Examples

-For a number of complete app examples, see our [example app gallery](https://docs.powersync.com/resources/demo-apps-example-projects#flutter)
+For complete app examples, see our [example app gallery](https://docs.powersync.com/resources/demo-apps-example-projects#flutter)

+For examples of some common patterns, see our [example snippets](./example/README.md)

 ## Getting started